aamirzainab/aamirzainab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home"
+title: "About Me"
-excerpt: "Home"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-I am a second year PhD in Computer Science at Stony Brook University, advised by [Prof. Dongyoon Lee](https://www3.cs.stonybrook.edu/~dongyoon/).
-My areas of interest are broadly software and system security.
-I completed my undergraduate from Lahore University of Management Sciences in Lahore, Pakistan.
-You can contact me via email at aamirzainab
+# Currently, I am:
+Working under Professor Dongyoon Lee for my PhD at Stony Brook University.
+You can find my resume [here]([url](https://aamirzainab.github.io/files/Resume.pdf))

+# Fun Facts
+I am the president of the [Graduate Women in Science and Engineering]([url](https://sbugwise.wordpress.com)) society at Stony Brook University.
+I have two very cute doggos I miss everyday back home in Pakistan.
+Oreo:

+Cookie: